CALL 24-Hour Helpline: (410) 997-2272

-The Our Voice Project is comprised of nine peer-lead educational and wellness programs that are based in trauma-informed peer support and self-advocacy.
+The Our Voice Project is comprised of eight peer-lead educational and wellness programs that are based in trauma-informed peer support and self-advocacy.
 The programs are not intended to replace or to be a substitute for counseling.

 For more information email Vanita Leatherwood, Director of Community Engagement, at firstname.lastname@example.org or call (410) 997-0304.

 The Our Voice Advisory Board is HopeWorks’ organizing mechanism for survivors to build community, share insights and provide feedback on issues such as current events, and agency services or programs.
 The quarterly meetings are held in the months of January, April, July, and October.

 Survivors are invited to attend Preservation Circle.
 Through engaging and creative activities, we cultivate continued courage, self-compassion, connection, learning and self-directed advocacy.
 Events and topics vary.
 Past events have included workshops about emotional abuse, the trauma effects of trauma on the body and arts-based stress relief.
 Meets on the second Saturday of the month (September to May) 10am to noon.